 Many of your colleagues at Cochrane are already disseminating their work and seeing impact.
 Some case studies of dissemination work are available:

 Click here to see examples of the difference disseminating Cochrane evidence makes.
-To see examples of the most current dissemination activities from your peers at Cochrane, click here to sign up to receive the Comms Digest.

 Choose the right dissemination product for your audience